Claygirl/intro-to-ruby/intro.md

 end
 ```

 Neat, huh?!
 But we can certainly do better than that.
-Square would be even better.
+Square is a thing we're going for.
 We will need to make some turns in the process, let's see how this looks like.

 ```ruby
 Turtle.start do